princewillzz/ChatApp/README.md

 => follow instruction in this link to setup backend of the application

-After completing backend setup, it is really simple to setup untangledchat frontend
+After completing backend setup, it is really simple to setup untangledchat's frontend

 Fork and clone the repository